Apply for a Grant

 Mini grants

 Mini Grants are designed to fund projects that are small in scale, meet an unanticipated need or opportunity, help an organization with capacity building, or fall outside the timeline for our other responsive grant cycles.
 All eligible nonprofit partners may apply for grants of up to $1,500 at any time of year.
 Review these grant guidelines for full details.
-January 5 Ongoing Accepting Applications
+January 5 by December 15

 Ashley Cousens